 An introduction to gear for product photography

-Would it come as a surprise if we said that your phone is enough to shoot professional product photography shots?
+Would it come as a surprise if we said that your phone is enough to take professional product photography shots?
 In reality, this isn’t the best advice out there.

 All things considered, it turns out you can also invest in surprisingly cheap professional gear that will help you take your product photography from looking amateur to being showcased in the best possible light.

 And no, you don’t need to be an experienced photographer to navigate these waters.
 We’ll help you along the way.
 Read on to find out everything you need to know on gear for product photography right after a short intro to using your phone and some tips for shooting with your phone.

 Why a phone is not the best option for product photography